 - RunGo - Free on iOS and Android.
 Gives turn-by-turn voice directions

 - ARA GPXViewer for iOS - Free.
 The paid version removes ads.
 The downside is you can't view many GPX tracks at once.

-- BikeGPX free and alerts you when you're off route.
+- BikeGPX is free and alerts you when you're off route.

 - RidewithGPS - Free and paid versions.
 If you ride much, the paid version is worth it.
 You can easily record tracks and share them, see stats for your activity.
 The route planning tool is among our favorites.
 The turn-by-turn directions are highly customizable.

 2) Email a GPX file to yourself or have someone forward an email with a GPX file attached3) Load tracks into your app